inerciapt/2020_inercia_pt/README.md

 ---

-prepare the first seminar flyer

-spam the first seminar flyer

-prepare page to process random encounters

-prepare the seminar

-create discordchat room for shader royale, invite everyone, give rolls, give info on how to join

 finish contacting all the listed people about possible seminars

 follow up on interested seminar speakers with actual dates to announce (paulo falcao, evvvvil, paralax, iq, porocyon, mmalex)